 The Madden Cruiser became the broadcaster's preferred method of travel, and he has put hundreds of thousands of miles on his buses over the years.
 It also became a legend in the NFL community, as Madden often hosted meetings and interviews on the bus during his career.

-Unfortunately, if you're traveling alone, you won't have the luxury of your own "Madden Cruiser" bus.
+Unfortunately, you won't have the luxury of your own "Madden Cruiser" bus.
 However, taking a bus can still be a great option, especially if you're on a budget.
 While it may not be as glamorous as train or plane travel, buses are a convenient way to reach your destination.
 Bus terminals are often located in cities and sometimes share space with train stations.
 However, they can also be found in other areas away from train stations.
 Buses typically use interstate and state highways to transport passengers, and sometimes you might even get lucky and find a bus that isn't completely full.
 Just like trains, there isn't much security on buses, so it's important to be cautious and avoid any unsavory characters (although flights can sometimes have them too!).
 Despite this, bus travel is reasonably priced and generally experiences fewer delays.
 Since buses use highways and roads, there's also more flexibility compared to trains.
 Additionally, there are plenty of bus companies to choose from, including FlixBus, Megabus, and Greyhound, among others.
 You can even use bus routes as a convenient "connector" between train stops and your final destination.

 gray and black bus parked during daytime